-The CBTF strongly supports the concept of working with nearby metro counties, with the goal of improving services while reducing operating costs, but only when Hennepin County's financial burden is consistent with the county's proportionate share.
-For the 2017-2021 capital improvement program, two projects will result in shared facilities: the Hennepin-Ramsey Joint Juvenile Corrections Facility and the Medical Examiner's New Regional Facility.
+The CBTF strongly supports the concept of working with nearby counties and agencies, with the goal of improving services while reducing operating costs, but only when Hennepin County's financial burden is consistent with the county's proportionate share.
+For the 2018-2022 capital improvement program, one project will ultimately result in a shared facility: the Medical Examiner's New Regional Facility.